New Student Orientation

 When will I get to register for classes?

 You will meet with your advisor at the end of the first orientation session.
-It is strongly recommended that your parents wait outside while you register for classes, because you will have the opportunity to bond with your advisor and ask questions.
+Parents or guests are not permitted in these meetings.
+This is an opportunity for you to bond with your advisor and ask questions.

-For NSO you will need a change of clothes, a calculator, toiletries, flip-flops, and, if you prefer, a pillow/blanket (NSO will provide bedding).
+For the NSO overnight program, you will need a change of clothes, a calculator, toiletries, flip-flops, and, if you prefer, a pillow/blanket (NSO will provide bedding).

 What do I do if I cannot make the offered orientation times?